7 Best Malls in Bangkok for Your Shopping Pleasure

 Wat Phra Kaew is the official royal chapel.
 Visitors are welcome, and the temple is usually full of both locals and tourists, but no one but the Thai king is ever allowed to touch the statue.
 Three times a year (one for each of Thailand’s seasons), the King presides over a changing the Buddha’s garments ceremony, which is believed to bestow good fortune upon the nation.

-Visit Wat Pho or “The Temple of the Reclining Buddha”
+Visiting Wat Pho or “The Temple of the Reclining Buddha”

 Wat Pho in Bangkok

 While you are in the area of the Grand Palace, be sure to include a visit to Wat Pho, or “The Temple of the Reclining Buddha.”
 It’s just south of the palace complex and is only about a 10-minute walk to get there.
-Wat Pho is one of the oldest and largest temples in Bangkok.
-It is considered to be among the “highest grade of the first-class royal temples.”
-It was built even before Bangkok was Thailand’s capital.

 There was once an older version of the temple, but it became so dilapidated that King Rama I re-established it in 1782.
 The name refers to the monastery in Bodh Gaya, India, where the Buddha is believed to have achieved enlightenment.